spotlightpa/colab-sources/README.md

 # CT Mirror Diverse Sources Database

-A resource for Connecticut journalists to improve representation and diversify perspectives in their coverage.
+A resource for Colorado journalists to improve representation and diversify perspectives in their coverage.

 Project forked from https://github.com/spotlightpa/sourcesdb.
 See original project for details about creation and architecture.